Dark Mode

 Prototyping

-I headed to ChatGpt and created a custom GPT that would take a screenshot and output the exact theme styles we needed.
-This felt like a very compelling idea and one that opened possibilities up in the early onboarding experience too.
+I prototyped a custom GPT that would take a screenshot and output the exact theme styles we needed.
+This idea opened up possibilities in the onboarding experience too.

 The decision was clear that using "Dark Mode as a Theme" was the right way to go.
-The future addition would also explore using AI to create the theme as this was the area we could best serve our customers and save them time.
+We would also continue to prototype using AI to create the theme.
+This was an area we felt we could best save customers time and add some delight.